5 Signs That It May Be Time for Memory Care

 4. Others are concerned that more help is needed

 Getting a different perspective is critical.
 Ask others what they think, including your doctor or medical team and ask for any recommendations they might make.
-Speaking to a memory care community team member can be helpful because their experience makes them a well-informed resource.
+Speaking to a family advisor at a memory care community can be helpful because their experience makes them a well-informed resource.

 5. Inability of caregiver to provide needed care